We are no longer recruiting new participants

 Therefore, there is an urgent need for more effective interventions for those patients who do not improve with early management, in order to reduce chronicity and limit the number of people receiving expensive and potentially harmful interventions when they don't need to.

-Below you will find a detailed summary of what participating in this trial involves.
-You can also download a copy of this as a PDF or contact us if you would rather discuss participating on the phone or by email.
+Below you will find a detailed summary of information for participants.
+You can also download a copy of this as a PDF or contact us if you have any questions.

 This research is being conducted by a team of experts in back pain from around the world.
 Most of our team are both researchers and clinicians, representing the disciplines of physiotherapy, psychology and medicine.
 We all share a passion for finding new ways to help people with back pain access better treatment and live more enjoyable, meaningful lives.
 The team includes: